kenil2112/UserNotes-React-Project/README.md

-# my first github project
+# My first github project

 This project give search functionality
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.